code4recovery/12-step-meeting-list/readme.txt

 1. Meeting map

 == Changelog ==

+= 1.8.6 =
+* New group object!
+Contacts are moving over to it (Greensboro and New York)
+* Refactored javascript on public page, hopefully speeding up large meeting lists (Philadelphia and New York)
+* Improved method of linking to assets, fixing issue with Twenty Fourteen (Oahu)

 = 1.8.5 =
 * Importer no longer verifies Google's SSL certificate for Corpus Christi